Viking art: Ringerike Style

 The Ringerike Style receives its name from the Ringerike district north of Oslo, Norway, where the local reddish sandstone was widely employed for carving stones with designs of the style.

-The type object most commonly used to define Ringerike Style is a 2.15 m high carved stone from Vang in Oppland.
+The type object most commonly used to define the period is a 2.15 m high carved stone from Vang in Oppland.
 Apart from a runic memorial inscription on its right edge, the main field of the Vang Stone is filled with a balanced tendril ornament springing from two shell spirals at the base: the main stems cross twice to terminate in lobed tendrils.
 At the crossing, further tendrils spring from loops and pear-shaped motifs appear from the tendril centres on the upper loop.
 Although axial in conception, a basic asymmetry arises in the deposition of the tendrils.
 Surmounting the tendril pattern appears a large striding animal in double-contoured rendering with spiral hips and a lip lappet.
 Comparing the Vang Stone animal design with the related animal from the Mammen axe-head, the latter lacks the axiality seen in the Vang Stone and its tendrils are far less disciplined: the Mammen scroll is wavy, while the Vang scroll appears taut and evenly curved, these features marking a key difference between Mammen and Ringerike ornament.
 The inter-relationship between the two styles is obvious, however, when comparing the Vang Stone animal with that found on the Jelling Stone.

 With regard to metalwork, Ringerike Style is best seen in two copper-gilt weather-vanes, from Källunge, Gotland and from Söderala, Hälsingland (the Söderala vane), both in Sweden.
 The former displays one face two axially-constructed loops in the form of snakes, which in turn sprout symmetrically-placed tendrils.
 The snake heads, as well as the animal and snake on the reverse, find more florid treatment than on the Vang Stone: all have lip lappets, the snakes bear pigtails, while all animals have a pear-shaped eye with the point directed towards the snout – a diagnostic feature of Ringerike Style.

 The Ringerike Style evolved out of the earlier Mammen Style.
 It received its name from a group of runestones with animal and plant motifs in the Ringerike district north of Oslo.
 The most common motifs are lions, birds, band-shaped animals and spirals.
 Some elements appear for the first time in Scandinavian art, such as different types of crosses, palmettes and pretzel-shaped nooses that tie together two motifs.
 Most of the motifs have counterparts in Anglo-Saxon, Insular and Ottonian art.